-6.1.1 Determination of the value of receipts and accruals in a form other than money a) General principles of valuation enunciated by the SCA in the Brummeria case
+6.1.1 Determination of the value of receipts and accruals in a form other than money

+(a) General principles of valuation enunciated by the Supreme Court of Appeal in the Brummeria case

 The SCA made it clear in the Brummeria case that the question whether a receipt or accrual in a form other than money has a money value is the primary question.
 The ability to turn such a receipt or accrual into money is but one of the ways in which it can be determined whether it has a money value.
 It does not follow that a receipt or accrual which cannot be turned into money has no value.
-The test is objective and not subjective.3 b) Value of the right to use an interest-free loan
+The test is objective and not subjective.4